SGPA to CGPA Conversion Calculator Online

 How to Convert SGPA to CGPA?

-• Then, add up the total credits for all semesters.
+Find the total number of credits completed across all semesters.

 Semester